 Cruz Melendez also reportedly accused R. Kelly of using his money and celebrity status to “hide his crimes in plain sight.”
 She also claimed that he used bodyguards, drivers runners, lawyers, and accountants to cover up his alleged crimes, and even allegedly bribed his victims by photographing and filming them having sex and then threatening to release the tapes, according to BBC News.

 During Cruz Melendez’s statement, R. Kelly was dressed in a gray suit, purple tie, and glasses as he sat silently with his head down at times, according to reports.
-His defense team, led by lawyer Nicole Blank Becker, told jurors that charges against R. Kelly were told jurors that many of the charges against him are “overreaching” and that many of the relationships he had with the alleged victims were in fact consensual, and not abuse.
+His defense team, led by lawyer Nicole Blank Becker, told jurors that charges against R. Kelly were “overreaching” and that many of the relationships he had with the alleged victims were in fact consensual, and not abuse.

 “These women, these witnesses who take the stand – he didn’t recruit them,” Becker said in her opening statements. per CNN.
 “Ladies and gentlemen, you will hear that they were fans, that they came to Mr. Kelly,” she added.
 Becker also said told the jury they would hear during the trial that “some of these relationships” that R. Kelly had with the alleged victims “were beautiful.”
 She continued, “They knew exactly what they were getting into and it was no secret that Mr. Kelly had multiple girlfriends.”

 A 12-person panel was anonymously selected as the jury for R. Kelly’s trial.
 The 12 individuals, seven men and five women, were sworn in by U.S. District Judge Ann M. Donnelly on Wednesday.
 There are also six alternate jurors, according to Page Six.